amshenoy/1b-eng-notes/electronics/semiconductors.md

 ## Fermi Function

-The Fermi function $ f(E) $ is a probability function (not PDF!) which outputs the probability of an electron having energy $ E $ under thermal equilibrium.
+The Fermi function $ f(E) $ is a probability function (not probability density) which outputs the probability of an electron having energy $ E $ under thermal equilibrium.
 This will be useful for us to find the probability of an electron being in the valence or the conduction band.

 $$ \large f(E) = \dfrac{1}{1+e^{\frac{E-E_{f}}{kT}}} $$